In the Zillertal valley there’s an abundance of excursions for the whole family. Here’s our top tips:

 Swarovski Crystal Worlds

 Swarovski Kristallwelten (Swarovski Crystal Worlds) was opened in 1995 to mark the centennial anniversary of the company’s founding.
-To this day, this beloved attraction has brought moments of wonder to over twelve million visitors from everywhere in the world.
+To this day, the popular attraction has brought moments of wonder to over twelve million visitors from all over the world.

 Tirolean farmstead museum